zaius/docs/content/docs/faq/how-do-webhooks-work.md

 ### Permissions

 Wercker uses the credentials of the user creating the application to create the Webhooks.
-It is however possible that user doesn't have permissions to change Webhook settings of your source control provider.
+It is, however, possible that user doesn't have permissions to change Webhook settings of your source control provider.
 The user will be warned during the creation of the application.

-If you already created an application and wercker was unable to create a Webhook.
-You'll still be able to create a Webhook at a later stage.
+If you already created an application and wercker was unable to create a Webhook, you'll still be able to create a Webhook at a later stage.
-You can find the `fix Webhook` button in the settings page.
+You can find the `fix Webhook` button in the settings page of your application on wercker.
 This needs to be initiated by someone with sufficient permissions.
-The fix Webhook is also avaiable as a nudge when you've added an application for which you do not have sufficient permissions.
+The fix Webhook is also available as a nudge when you've added an application for which you do not have sufficient permissions.

 ### Permissions on GitHub